 (a) For any experienced educator who receives an evaluation rating of Exemplary or Proficient, the district shall take the following actions:

-For the educator whose impact on student learning is either moderate or high, the evaluator shall place the educator on a Self-directed Growth Plan.
+For the educator whose impact on student learning is at least expected, the evaluator shall place the educator on a Self-directed Growth Plan.

 The educator shall receive a summative evaluation at least every two years.